 - I do this early as so many other tasks stem from the menu – the shopping, the execution plan, timing, etc. I scour my various sources for ideas such as Pinterest, recipes I’ve ripped out of magazines, my own family cookbook, recipes I’ve saved on my laptop and, of course, google.

 - The most time consuming part of menu planning for me is figuring out the recipes or combination of recipes to use.
 I’ll often use parts of 2-3 recipes.
 I tend to over research (this is not a tip).
-Here are a few suggestions for 10 easy make-ahead appetizers.

 - Attention newbie cooks: Many experts tell you to never make anything you’ve never made before.
 I almost always ignore this, mostly because I like to take the opportunity to try one or two new recipes when I’m having company.
 The downside is that making new dishes that you’ve never tried before doubles the stress (for me anyway) and, of course, they could fail.
 It is risky as I inevitably make adjustments the second time using a recipe.
 I do it anyway, particularly among friends and family who would be forgiving and kind about a goof.
 Maybe not the best idea for newbies though.